The Cadet Experience

 First Year as a Cadet

 Students who come to Maritime College as a freshman in the Regiment of Cadets are known as a MUG (Mariner Under Guidance).
-It means the cadet is learning the Regiment’s rules and regulations and the basics of leadership and development as a mariner.
+It means the cadet is learning the rules and regulations and the basics of leadership and development as a mariner.

-Introduction to the Regiment takes place through a 10-day orientation program called Indoctrination, or Indoc.
-Because most students in the Regiment pursue a U.S. Coast Guard license and a career at sea, Indoc is about preparing the cadet for a life on board a marine vessel.
+Introduction to the Regiment of Cadets takes place through a 10-day orientation program called Indoctrination, or INDOC.
+Because most students in the Regiment of Cadets pursue a U.S. Coast Guard license and a career at sea, INDOC is specifically designed to prepare the cadet for life on board a marine vessel.
 Cadets learn sea survival skills and spend at least one hour every day in physical training.
-Cadets come to know their classmates, especially the MUGs in their section.
+Cadets come to know their shipmates and interact with their cadet leadership, and their fellow MUGs.